Keeneland to Host 2020 Breeders' Cup

-The Breeders' Cup will return to Lexington's Keeneland Racecourse, according to a report by the Los Angeles Times.
+Race organizers recently announced host sites for the upcoming three Breeders’ Cup World Championships: The 2019 Breeders’ Cup will be held at Santa Anita Park in Arcadia, California, its tenth time hosting the event.
+Keeneland will host in 2020, followed by Del Mar racetrack in Del Mar, California in 2021.
+This will be the second time hosting for both Keeneland and Del Mar.

-Official confirmation is expected Friday in a series of announcements at each of the three tracks slated to host the prestigious race in the coming years: Santa Anita in 2019, Keeneland in 2020 and Del Mar in 2021.
+“When we came to Keeneland three years ago, you all raised the bar,” Fred Hertrich, Breeders’ Cup chairman, said in announcing the race’s return to Lexington.

-The 2018 Breeders' Cup is set for November 2–3 at Louisville's Churchill Downs.
-The last time Lexington hosted the event was in 2015, when American Pharoah became the first ever Grand Slam champion by winning the Breeders' Cup Classic in a 6 1/2-length victory.
+The 2015 event was notable for American Pharoah becoming the first ever Grand Slam champion when he won the Breeders' Cup Classic in a 6 1/2-length victory.
+Lexington also introduced a Breeders’ Cup festival during the 2015 event.
+An accompanying festival has been a feature of each Breeders’ Cup since.

-Keeneland will stream live coverage of the press conference beginning at 3 p.m.
-Friday at Keeneland.com and on the Keeneland Facebook page.
+In March, Gov. Matt Bevin signed legislation that grants a permanent waiver on the state's excise tax on live pari-mutuel wagering during the Breeders’ Cup.
+The 2015 event generated a $65 million economic impact for the region.

 © Breeders' Cup/Weasie Gaines 20